karanpratapsingh/learn-go/README.md

 ## Constructing Errors

-There are multiple ways to do this, but we will look at the two most common one.
+There are multiple ways to do this, but we will look at the two most common ones.

 ### `errors` package